 Corry’s jawline tightened.
-“What the hell, LaMille?!” he demanded angrily, the plastic fork in his hand snapping in half.
-“How could this POSSIBLY have given you what you want?!?”
+“What the hell, LaMille?”
+The plastic fork in his hand snapped in half.
+“How could this POSSIBLY have given you what you want??”

 Oh well.
 Even if he did something tomorrow – she still had today.

 “Jewels… what’s going ON?”
 Clarke asked.
-“I mean, I’ve been trying to figure this all out but… but I got nothing!
+“I mean, I’ve spent the day trying to figure this all out but… but I got nothing.
 Is what Corry says in here true?”
 He held up one of the flyers.

 Julie nodded.
 “It is,” she admitted, straightening her posture.
 “I have bribed.
 I have blackmailed.
 I have tried to keep this from people.
 From you most of all, actually.”

 Clarke shook his head.
 “But… but WHY, Jewels?
 I mean, I always knew you did things your own way but THIS?
 This is… well… now I’m not sure what to believe about you any more.”